epistemik-co/staple-api/home/README.md

-## Overview
+## Staple API

-**Staple API** is a simple GraphQL-based API for managing **semantic knowledge graphs**.
-Such graphs are expressed and modeled as linked data in the [schema.org data model](https://schema.org/docs/datamodel.html)).
+ **Staple API** is a simple GraphQL-based API for managing **semantic knowledge graphs**, which are expressed and modeled as linked data in the [schema.org data model](https://schema.org/docs/datamodel.html).

-!> **Note**: *This project is at very early stages of development*
+## Key features

-Current features include:
+:heavy_check_mark: Automatic generation of GraphQL schema from an RDF ontology.

-- [x] Automatic generation of GraphQL schema from an RDF ontology.
+:heavy_check_mark: Automatic generation of resolvers for a set of default queries and mutations.

-- [x] Automatic generation of resolvers for a set of default queries and mutations.
+:heavy_check_mark: Addition of JSON-LD context enabling immediate mapping of API responses to JSON-LD objects.

-- [x] Addition of JSON-LD context enabling immediate mapping of API responses to JSON-LD objects.
+:heavy_check_mark: A connector to a MongoDB persistent data storage.

-- [x] A default connector to a MongoDB backend for storing data.
+:heavy_check_mark: An in-memory graph database for tapid testing and prototyping.

 <br>